Foluke Daramola: Personal life

 In a 2016 interview, she revealed that she was raped while she was a teenager.
-In an interview with Tribune, she explained that women need to be know their value and being financially dependent on their husband.
+In an interview with Tribune, she explained that women need to know their value and be financially dependent on their husband.
 She posited that domestic violence is a greater wreck to her home, than infidelity.
 In 2017, she publicly spoke on the modesty of Aliko Dangote, describing him as "the most humble person on earth".

 In March 2018 interview with The Punch, Daramola-Salako stated that she consider her big boobs to be an asset not a curse: “The first attraction for most men who come across me is usually sexual.
 They see my big boobs and are moved immediately.
 But as a person, I would never go out with any man because they are attracted to my boobs because I know that it is too ordinary.
 As far as I’m concerned, women should stop seeing these ‘assets’ as a problem but take them as a blessing.
 It is only by so doing that they’ll know how to carry themselves better.
 They should carry themselves well and not be ashamed."